kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 In-process DBMSs are libraries that are statically imported in a host application.
 That is, the DBMS software is bundled together with the application in a single OS process (hence the term "in-process").
-Therefore, in-process DBMSs are used exactly the same way data science libraries, such as [Pandas](https://pandas.pydata.org/) or [NetworkX](https://networkx.org/), are used in applications.
+Therefore, in-process DBMSs are used just like how data science libraries such as [Pandas](https://pandas.pydata.org/) or [NetworkX](https://networkx.org/), are used.
 This contrasts with client-server DBMSs, such as Postgres, MySQL or Neo4j, which run as separate server processes with which your (client) application communicates through a network protocol.
 The following figure demonstrates this difference: